fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_entitlements_hardware.markdown

 layout: "fortiflexvm"
 page_title: "FortiFlexVM: fortiflexvm_entitlements_hardware"
 description: |-
-  Create and update one hardware entitlement based on a configuration.
+  Create or update a hardware entitlement based on a configuration.
 ---

 # fortiflexvm_entitlements_hardware

-Create and update one hardware entitlement based on a configuration.
+Create or update a hardware entitlement based on a configuration.

 ## Example Usage